Close Encounters with Ontario Bruins

 I froze as my wife Corine pointed out the blind window.
 Clearly, she was seeing something that I couldn’t from my spot in the blind.
 I sat stock-still, waiting.
 A long black nose appeared, mere feet from the blind, as the bear slowly walked past.
 It hadn’t come from where we’d expected, and we were caught off guard as it walked directly beside our blind.

 Apparently, our scent control worked.
 The bruin continued past, stopping at the bait site 15 yards away.
-After our pounding hearts settled down Corine got the crossbow up, and within a few minutes was offered the perfect broadside shot, and harvested her first black bear.
+After our pounding hearts had settled down, Corine got the crossbow up, and within a few minutes, was offered the perfect broadside shot, and harvested her first black bear.

 Thunder Bay Bruin

-This was the scene that unfolded for us last spring outside Thunder Bay as part of Ontario’s Spring Bear Hunt Pilot Project.
+This was the scene that unfolded for us that spring outside Thunder Bay.
 With high bear numbers, the Thunder Bay area provides excellent opportunities for Ontario hunters in the spring and resident and non-resident hunters in the fall.
 Surrounded by wilderness, Thunder Bay is situated within prime habitat and offers an accessible and healthy population of black bears.

 Hunters can take part in do-it-yourself hunts, baiting, and hunting on their own, or go on a pre-baited hunt with one of a number of bear hunting outfitters in the Thunder Bay area.